ThalaLabs/surf/README.md

 });
 ```

 Surf infers types from ABI to give you the end-to-end type-safety from your Move contract to your frontend.
-So firstly, you need to prepare the ABI json object of your contract in TypeScript:
+So firstly, you need to prepare the ABI json object of your contract in TypeScript (You can get ABI from Aptos Explorer, for example: [0x1::coin](https://explorer.aptoslabs.com/account/0x1/modules/code/coin?network=testnet)):

 ```TypeScript
 const abi = {…} as const;